kyma-project/kyma/tests/fast-integration/README.md

 ## Why don't you use Octopus?
 Octopus is a great tool for running tests inside Kubernetes cluster in a declarative way.
 But it is not the right tool for fast integration testing.
 The goal is to execute the tests in 4 minutes.
 With Octopus you need 4 minutes or more before test even start (2 minutes to build test image and push it to docker registry, 1 minute to deploy Octopus, 1 minute to deploy the test pod).

-## Why tests are written in node.js not in golang?
+## Why tests are written in node.js not in Go?

 Several reasons:
 - no compilation time
 - consise syntax (handling json responses from api-server or our test fixtures)
+- lighter dependencies (@kubernetes/client-node)
 - educational value for our customers who can read tests to learn how to use Kyma features (none of our customers write code in Go, they use JavaScript, Java or Python)